benchristel/sindarin/sindarin/pronunciation-complete.md

 ## Vowels

-Sindarin vowels are comparable to those of Spanish.
-A, E, I, O, and U are pronounced "ah", "eh", "ee", "oh", and "oo".
-More specifically (assuming a General American accent)[^vowels]:

-* A as in "father"
-* E as in "pen"
-* I as in "machine"
-* O as in "old"
-* U as in "brute"
+Pronounce the Sindarin vowels [.s A], [.s E], [.s I], [.s O], and [.s U] as "ah", "eh", "ee", "oh", and "oo".
+Tolkien was aiming for familiarity here: Spanish, Italian, and many other languages have similar vowel systems.

+Even English, with all its spelling wackiness, sometimes uses the five vowels with their Sindarin pronunciations:

+- [.s A]: &ldquo;f[.hi a]ther&rdquo;
+- [.s E]: &ldquo;w[.hi e]ll&rdquo;
+- [.s I]: &ldquo;mach[.hi i]ne&rdquo;
+- [.s O]: &ldquo;f[.hi o]r&rdquo;
+- [.s U]: &ldquo;br[.hi u]te&rdquo;

+Sindarin also has a sixth vowel, [.s Y], with no equivalent in English.
+It's the sound of _u_ in French _lune_, or _ü_ in German _über_.
+To pronounce it, say "ee" but with your lips rounded as if saying "oo".
+If those instructions sound nonsensical, it's because a defining feature of the "ee" vowel in English is that your lips are stretched into a smile, basically the opposite of "oo".
+However, the other important feature of "ee" is that your mouth is nearly closed when saying it, leaving only a small air gap above your tongue.
+So combine that "closeness" with lip-rounding and you have the Sindarin [.s Y] sound.

 [^vowels]: Tolkien's own pronunciation guide, in Appendix E, gives "father", "were", "machine", "for", and "brute" as the exemplars.
-"Were" and "for" are problematic for American speakers as the R-sound colors the vowel of "for" and completely replaces the vowel of "were".
-I have replaced these with "pen" and "old", though these words too present problems.
-Speakers with the pen/pin merger may find the former confusing, and the latter probably does not sufficiently illustrate the openness of Sindarin _o_.

-Sindarin also has a sixth vowel, Y, whose sound has no equivalent in English.
-It is the sound of _u_ in French _lune_, or German _ü_ as in _über_.
-Unlike the English letter Y, Sindarin Y is always a vowel, never a consonant as in "yes".
+"Were" is problematic for American speakers because the R-sound completely replaces the vowel, so I've used "well" instead.

+### Accents and Vowel Length

-In Sindarin, the vowels can be marked with an acute accent (á é í ó ú) indicating that they are held for a slightly longer duration.
-So in a word like _míriel_ "sparkling like jewels" (TODO cite translation), the first syllable _mí_ is held for two "beats", the second syllable _ri_ for one beat, and the third syllable _el_ for one beat (though it may actually take longer to say because of the final L).
+An acute accent ([.s á é í ó ú]) indicates that the vowel is held for a slightly longer duration.
+So in a word like [.s míriel] "sparkling like jewels", the first syllable [.s mí] is held about twice as long as the second syllable [.s ri].

-A circumflex (â ê î ô û) also indicates a long vowel, but is mostly used in words of one syllable.
-This may just be an aesthetic whim of Tolkien's, though he justified it by saying that vowels with the circumflex should be held for _even longer_—three beats instead of two.
+A circumflex ([.s â ê î ô û]) also indicates a long vowel, but is mostly used in words of one syllable.
+This may just be an aesthetic whim of Tolkien's, though he justified it by saying that vowels with the circumflex should be held _even longer_.
 However, the Elvish writing systems only distinguish two vowel lengths, long and short, so the Elves must not have considered this detail very important.

 ### Typing Accented Characters